fmacpro/horseman-article-parser/README.md

 ﻿# Horseman Article Parser

 Horseman is a focused article scraping module for the open web.
 It loads pages (dynamic or AMP), detects the main story body, and returns clean, structured content ready for downstream use.
-Alongside text and title, it includes in-article links, metadata, sentiment, keywords/keyphrases, named entities, optional summaries, optional spelling suggestions, site icon, and Lighthouse signals.
+Alongside text and title, it includes in-article links, metadata, sentiment, keywords/keyphrases, named entities, optional summaries, optional spelling suggestions, readability metrics, site icon, and Lighthouse signals.
 It also copes with live blogs, applies simple per-domain tweaks (headers/cookies/goto), and uses Puppeteer + stealth to reduce blocking.
 The parser now detects the article language and exposes ISO codes, with best-effort support for non-English content (features may fall back to English dictionaries when specific resources are missing).

 ## Table of Contents